TealLines Banners

 • Analysts and Subject Matter Experts - Threat analysts, business analysts, and domain experts use no-code behavioral analytics to build models that detect patterns, investigate events, and provide actionable intelligence.

-• Data Scientists and Engineers - Technical teams leverage the platform's open architecture and Expert AI capabilities to develop custom machine learning models, integrate data sources, and configure analytics that address specific intelligence requirements.
+• Data Scientists and Engineers - Technical teams leverage the platform's open architecture and Expert AI capabilities to develop custom machine learning models, integrate data sources, and configure analytics that address specific requirements.

 • Decision Support Teams - Case managers, investigators, and collaborative teams use integrated workflows to evaluate high-consequence risks, coordinate investigations, and provide auditable recommendations to decision-makers.